EV Charger on a Budget: How to Charge at Home for Under $500

 | Smart 120V with WiFi | App control, energy tracking, charge scheduling for off-peak rates | $250-$400 |

 The best budget move is a dual-voltage portable charger (brands like Lectron, Grizzl-E, or Mustart).
-It plugs into 120V right now, and when you're ready for faster charging, you just have an electrician install a NEMA 14-50 outlet — no new charger purchase required.
+It plugs into 120V right now, and when you're ready for faster charging, you just have an electrician install a NEMA 14-50 outlet.
+No new charger purchase required.

 Scheduling matters for your wallet: Many utilities offer time-of-use rates where electricity is 30-50% cheaper between 11 PM and 6 AM.
 A smart charger that schedules overnight charging can save $15-$30/month vs. plugging in whenever.

-$500–$1,500: The Sweet Spot — Dedicated 240V Circuit
+$500-$1,500: The Dedicated 240V Circuit Sweet Spot

 This is the upgrade that makes the biggest difference.
-Having an electrician run a dedicated 240V circuit and install a NEMA 14-50 outlet gives you full Level 2 charging speed — and it's much cheaper than most people think.
+Having an electrician run a dedicated 240V circuit and install a NEMA 14-50 outlet gives you full Level 2 charging speed, and it's much cheaper than most people think.

 Typical cost breakdown: